gaelafeminista/classwork/homework/week1/assignment.md

 ## 5. Finally:

 How much time did this problem set take you?
+It took me a few minutes, although I am not sure if I followed the steps correctly.

 What, if anything, did you have trouble with?
+Level 3 in Manufactoria

-What, from lecture, would you like us to cover more clearly?
+What, from lecture, would you like us to cover more clearly? n/a for now